vessellook/terraform-provider-rustack/docs/data-sources/kubernetes.md

 ---
-page_title: "rustack_kubernetes Data Source - terraform-provider-rustack"
+page_title: "basis_kubernetes Data Source - terraform-provider-bcc"
 ---
-# rustack_kubernetes (Data Source)
+# basis_kubernetes (Data Source)

 Get information about a Kubernetes for use in other resources.
 This is useful if you need to utilize any of the Kubernetes's data and Kubernetes not managed by Terraform.